TileDB-Inc/TileDB-Vector-Search/README.md

 ### Running flat

-The `flat` program is a basic program that reads the texmex sift feature vector data, either from at TileDB array or from a file.
+The `flat` program is a basic program that reads the "texmex" sift feature vector data, either from a TileDB array or from a file.
-It performs either L2 (default) or cosine similarity and checks the result against a given ground truth.
+The program performs either L2 (default) or (TBD) cosine similarity and checks the result against a given ground truth.
 If the computed results do not match the ground truth, the differences are reported on the console.  **Note** A correct computation is not unique.
 That is, multiple vectors may return the same results, i.e., there may be ties.
-Thus the index values computed by `flat` may differ from the supplied ground truth.
+Thus, the index values computed by `flat` may differ from the supplied ground truth.
 You should examine any printed errors on the output for evidence of ties.
 Most methods in `flat` seem to process ties in the same order as the ground truth, so this only comes up in one or two cases.